 15. Lion Monument

-The Löwendenkmal, (Lion Monument), which is also commonly known as the Lion of Lucerne, is a sculpture in the city of Lucerne and is among Switzerland’s famous sights.
-Since its completion in 1821, the striking Lion Monument has drawn large numbers of visitors.
+The Löwendenkmal (Lion Monument), also commonly known as the Lion of Lucerne, is a sculpture in the city of Lucerne and is among Switzerland’s famous sights.
+Since its completion in 1821, the striking Lion Monument has drawn many visitors.
 The monument was carved into a sandstone cliff above Lucerne’s central business district, near the Glacier Garden and Panorama.